wazuh/wazuh/src/engine/test/README.md

 ### Prerequisites

-- Python 3.8+
+- **Python 3.8+**
-- pip3
+- **pip3**
-- `tools/api-communication`: A Python package for communicating with the Wazuh API.
+- **engine-suite**: This package includes several tools that facilitate the use of the Wazuh-Engine ecosystem, these tools are used by the tests and the user to interact with the api in a simple way.
-- `engine-suite`: A Python package containing tools for the Wazuh Engine.
+- **api-communication**: This package facilitates communication with the Wazuh API, crucial for some components that interact directly with the Wazuh API.
 ### Installation

 First, ensure that you have Python and pip installed on your system.
 Then, install the required Python packages by navigating to the root directory of the Wazuh repository and running the following commands: